 If your shelter isn't listed, visit the dashboard methodology page for information on how we define a shelter.

-My local animal shelter isn't a Best Friends Network partner.
+My local animal shelter isn't a Best Friends Network Partner.
 How do they join?

-The Best Friends Network, comprising thousands of shelters, rescue groups and other animal welfare organizations around the country, is committed to saving the lives of homeless pets through collaboration and implementation of effective lifesaving programs.
+The Best Friends Network, comprising thousands of shelters, rescue groups, and other animal welfare organizations around the country, is committed to saving the lives of homeless pets through collaboration and implementation of effective lifesaving programs.
 Participation is free and open to all organizations that meet the application criteria.
 To learn more, visit our network partner page.